Perturbative analysis of the three gluon vertex in different gauges at one-loop: Three-Gluon Vertex

 The lowest-order three-gluon vertex is

-Figure~\ref{one loop-3g} depicts radiative corrections to the three-gluon vertex at the one-loop level.
-If we take into account momentum conservation (only two of the external momenta are independent), fourteen independent tensor structures carrying three Lorentz indices exist, and in general, $\Gamma_{\nu \mu \alpha}$ can be written as a sum of these tensors multiplied by scalar functions.
-A proper decomposition of this structure allows to identify the scalar functions from the result of a standard calculation.
-Although the bosonic symmetry of the vertex imposes some conditions on the corresponding scalar functions, the explicit symmetry of the expression is broken because one of the momenta is substituted in terms of two others.
+\fig{one loop-3g} depicts radiative corrections to the three-gluon vertex at the one-loop level.
+By conservation of momentum, we have that the three incoming momenta $p+k+q=0$, and therefore the vertex depends on only two momenta.
+We have two independent momenta, with three Lorentz indices that, when combined with the metric, give us fourteen structures.
 We use the standard notation $C_A$ for the Casimir constant.~\footnote{ $C_F$ and $C_A$ denote eigenvalues of the quadratic Casimir operator in the fundamental and adjoint representations, respectively.
-The diagram in Fig.~\ref{vec-3g} is non-Abelian; in this case, $C_F$ does not appear.}
+The diagram in \fig{vec-3g} is non-Abelian; in this case, $C_F$ does not appear.}

-Through the pertinent SDEs and the gauge symmetry relations of QCD, specifically the Slavnov-Taylor identities (STIs)~\cite{Slavnov:1972fg,Taylor:1971ff}, the vertex $\Gamma_{\alpha\mu\nu}$ is closely related to the corresponding behavior of the gluon and ghost propagators and satisfies, when contracted with $k^{\mu}$, $q^{\alpha}$, or $p^{\nu}$, the following relations \bea \nn q^\alpha\Gamma_{\alpha\mu\nu}(p,k,q) &=& G(q)[\Delta^{-1}(p) P^{\alpha}_\nu(p)\mathcal{H}_{\alpha\mu}(p,q,k)\\ \nn &-& \Delta^{-1}(k)P^{\alpha}_\mu(k)\mathcal{H}_{\alpha\nu}(k,q,p)] \,, \nonumber\\ \nn k^\mu\Gamma_{\alpha\mu\nu}(p,k,q) &=& G(k)[\Delta^{-1}(q) P^{\mu}_\alpha(q)\mathcal{H}_{\mu\nu}(p,k,q) \\ \nn &-& \Delta^{-1}(p)P^{\mu}_\nu(p)\mathcal{H}_{\mu\alpha}(p,k,q)] \,, \nonumber\\ \nn p^\nu\Gamma_{\alpha\mu\nu}(p,k,q) &=& G(p)[\Delta^{-1}(k) P^{\nu}_\mu(k)\mathcal{H}_{\nu\alpha}(k,p,q) \\ &-& \Delta^{-1}(q)P^{\nu}_\alpha(q)\mathcal{H}_{\nu\mu}(q,p,k)] \,. \eea The one-loop ghost dressing function reads
+Through the pertinent SDEs and the gauge symmetry relations of QCD, specifically the Slavnov-Taylor identities (STIs)~\cite{Slavnov:1972fg,Taylor:1971ff}, the vertex $\Gamma_{\alpha\mu\nu}$ is closely related to the corresponding behavior of the gluon and ghost propagators and satisfies, when contracted with $k^{\mu}$, $q^{\alpha}$, or $p^{\nu}$, the following relations \bea \nn q^\alpha\Gamma_{\alpha\mu\nu}(p,k,q) &=& G(q)[\Delta^{-1}(p) P^{\alpha}_\nu(p)\mathcal{H}_{\alpha\mu}(p,q,k)- \Delta^{-1}(k)P^{\alpha}_\mu(k)\mathcal{H}_{\alpha\nu}(k,q,p)] \,, \nonumber\\ \nn k^\mu\Gamma_{\alpha\mu\nu}(p,k,q) &=& G(k)[\Delta^{-1}(q) P^{\mu}_\alpha(q)\mathcal{H}_{\mu\nu}(p,k,q) - \Delta^{-1}(p)P^{\mu}_\nu(p)\mathcal{H}_{\mu\alpha}(p,k,q)] \,, \nonumber\\ \nn p^\nu\Gamma_{\alpha\mu\nu}(p,k,q) &=& G(p)[\Delta^{-1}(k) P^{\nu}_\mu(k)\mathcal{H}_{\nu\alpha}(k,p,q) - \Delta^{-1}(q)P^{\nu}_\alpha(q)\mathcal{H}_{\nu\mu}(q,p,k)] \,. \eea The one-loop ghost dressing function reads